DevenWen/beehive_ex/apps/bee_rpc/README.md

 # BeeRpc

-a grpc rpc framework with register and discovery for elixir.
+a grpc rpc framework with service register and discovery for elixir.
 1. Define grpc service with proto file.
 2. implement service and start server.
 3. client call service.